davidshq/clickup-utils/README.md

 ## ⚠️ Development Status
 **This project is currently in active development.**

+**Note**: There is currently one minor clippy warning in the integration tests that will be addressed in a future update.

 ### Recent Improvements
-- All code quality issues resolved (previously 125 warnings)
-- Comprehensive test suite implemented (100+ tests)
+- Comprehensive test suite implemented (95+ unit tests, integration tests available)
 - Advanced task features (tag filtering, cross-space search, overdue management)
 - Interactive prompts for missing parameters
 - Dry-run support for destructive operations
 - Rate limiting with sophisticated retry logic
+- Integration test suite with real API testing capabilities

 ## 🚀 Features